mattischrome/console-blog/content/posts/til-latex-footnotes-in-captions/index.md

 - Footnotes
 - Twenty Two
 title: 'TIL: footnotes in Latex captions'
-heroImage: ../../assets/images/defaultHero.jpg
-description: Today I had an interesting bug in some Latex code I am writing.
-Putting a footnote into a caption
 ---
 Today I had an interesting bug in some Latex code I am writing.
 Putting a footnote into a caption caused the document to fail compilation.
 The problem was that this document doesn't use a table of figures at the start, so I hadn't thought to include a short summary caption.
 Apparently the curly brace in the footnote command does not sit well with that, even if you aren't using a list or table of figures in your document.
 The solution is simple, as long as the footnote isn't crucial to the list of tables!